rxut/UTStatsLite/README.md

 Log files are stored in the ..\Logs folder inside your main UT99 server location.

 ### Credits
+Ooper for building the Note UTStats Lite website and helping with the UTStatsLite mutator.

 UTStats mod was originally created by azazel, AnthraX, and toa, with additions by Skillz, killereye, Enakin, Loki and rork.